 Learn to Get Up Off the Ground Fast and Safely

-If you don’t get up properly, you’ll end up rolling forward or backwards haphazardly.
+If you don’t get up properly, you’ll end up rolling forward or backward haphazardly.
 And the back of your head and your bum might take a nasty impact.

 Sit on the Ground, First